Lindsey Halligan

-Lindsey Robyn Michelle Halligan (born July 21, 1989) is an American attorney who has served as the interim United States attorney for the Eastern District of Virginia since September 2025.
-Halligan has additionally served as a special attorney for the Department of Justice since October 2025.
-She served as special assistant to the president and White House senior associate staff secretary from January to September 2025.
+Lindsey Robyn Michelle Halligan (born July 21, 1989) is an American attorney who was unlawfully appointed as the United States attorney for the Eastern District of Virginia in September 2025.
+Her appointment was struck down by a federal judge in November 2025 and she vacated the position in January 2026.
+She previously served as special assistant to the president and the White House senior associate staff secretary from January to September 2025.

+Halligan graduated from Regis University and the University of Miami School of Law.
+She began working as an insurance lawyer and became a partner at Cole, Scott & Kissane in 2018.
+In 2022, then-former president Donald Trump named Halligan to his legal team.
+She was involved in litigation involving the FBI's search of Mar-a-Lago.
+Halligan continued working with Trump on several other legal efforts.

 In January 2025, Trump named Halligan as the White House senior associate staff secretary.
 She advocated for action against exhibits at Smithsonian Institution museums that she saw as disparaging the United States.
 In September, Trump forced the interim United States attorney for the Eastern District of Virginia, Erik Siebert, from his position over his handling of his office's investigations into Trump opponents.
-He named Halligan, who at the time had no prosecutorial experience, as the interim U.S. attorney and nominated her for the position.
+He named Halligan, who had no prosecutorial experience, as the interim U.S. attorney and nominated her for the position.
+In November, a judge ruled that Halligan's appointment had exceeded the temporary window established in the Federal Vacancies Reform Act.
+The Department of Justice appealed the ruling the following month.
+In January 2026, as judges sought to replace her, Halligan left the Department of Justice.

-Early life and education (1989–2013)
+Early life and education

 Lindsey Robyn Michelle Halligan was born on July 21, 1989, in Portland, Maine.
 Halligan is the daughter of audiologists.
 Her sister, Gavin, is a family law attorney who unsuccessfully ran as a Republican in the 2016 election for the Colorado House of Representatives's fourth district.
 Halligan was raised in Broomfield, Colorado, and attended Holy Family High School, where she played softball and basketball.
 She graduated from Regis University with a bachelor's degree in politics and broadcast journalism and from the University of Miami School of Law with a Juris Doctor in 2013.
 At the University of Miami, Halligan interned for the Innocence Project and the Miami-Dade County public defender's office.
-She worked for Deco Models, a Miami modelling agency, in 2012.
+She worked for Deco Models, a Miami modeling agency, in 2012.
 She competed in the Miss Colorado USA pageant in 2009 and 2010, reaching the semifinals and earning third runner-up, respectively.